 - If you use your existing device and swap SIM cards then your existing line (voice and messages) go into limbo.
 Your calls will go to voice mail (assuming you have) and your SMS messages will pile-up in your inbox.
 Of course voice mails you can check from another line but text messages you generally can’t.

-- You will have to let people know what your new US number is if you expect them to call you.
+- If you plan to make number private, you will have to let people know what your new US number is if you expect them to call you.

 - Your friends will have to pay long-distance charges to reach you; or